nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
 <img src="images/DeletePersonSdForLogic.png" width="800"><br>
-_Figure 2.3.1 : Interactions Inside the Logic Component for the `delete 1` Command_
+_Figure 2.3.2 : Interactions Inside the Logic Component for the `delete 1` Command_

 ### 2.4.
 Model component

-Author: Cynthia Dharman
+Author: Yan Hao

 <img src="images/ModelClassDiagram.png" width="800"><br>
 _Figure 2.4.1 : Structure of the Model Component_